Principles of Cytogenetics

 Session 1

-Course Overview.
+Course Overview including course objectives and course outcomes.
 Architecture of chromosomes.

 Lecture Notes 1